NeutrinoDesign/pennywise/readme.md

 Pennywise opens any website or media in a **small floating window that remains on top of all other applications**.
 Pennywise windows stays up **all the time**.
 No need to keep struggling with <kbd>alt + tab</kbd>, use Pennywise for **easy multitasking**.

+> Originally created by [Kamran Ahmed](https://github.com/kamranahmedse) and now updated and maintained by [Neutrino Design](https://neutrino.design).

 ## Features
 * Always **stays on top** of any open applications
 * **Adjustable opacity** – it gets out of your way while you work